ROAD TO THE CURE UPDATE MARCH 2014Category: Road to the Cure

 - How to prevent newly transplanted cells from forming tumors?

 Logic dictates that any therapy for treating Parkinson’s disease must include:

-Therapy to clear toxic protein aggregates that are deleterious to brain cells and;
+- Therapy to clear toxic protein aggregates that are deleterious to brain cells

 The San Diego Biotech Company (SDBC), is developing technology for early diagnosis and treatment to address the pathological mechanism responsible for the death of dopaminergic neurons.
 The Company believes that it will have a diagnostic test for Parkinson’s disease very soon.
 Its therapeutic approach would change the status of neuro-inflammation which may be a contributing factor for the neuron degeneration.
 The SDBC’s therapeutic approach will also be impedance (obstruction or opposition to passage or flow, as of an electric current or other form of energy) for long term survival of transplanted stem cells.
 It is hoped that their multi-targeted smart molecules will help address and provide an environment conducive for solving the major challenges of stem cells as mentioned above.